girving/pentago/README.md

 * [python](http://python.org)
 * [numpy](http://numpy.scipy.org)
+* The Otherlab code base

-On a Mac, these can be obtained through [MacPorts](http://www.macports.org) via
+On a Mac, the first two can be obtained through [MacPorts](http://www.macports.org) via

     sudo port install py26-numpy

+Unfortunately, while the used portion of the Otherlab code base may be open source at some point, it's not publically available at this time.

 ### Usage